3-58 Laboratory Entry and Access Policy

 Lab Worker Entry/Access

 Access control is authorized by department chairs and directors following successful completion of required training.
-Lab worker requests for building and lab entry after hours must be authorized by department chairs and directors.
+Lab Worker requests for building and Lab entry after hours must be authorized by department chairs and directors.
 CMU Police Dispatch and Facilities Management will not assist with after-hours entry unless an emergency dictates it is appropriate.
-The expectation is that lab workers will have key/FOB access if needed after hours.
+The expectation is that Lab Workers will have key/FOB access if needed after hours.

 Contractor Entry/Access

-Contractor entry/access is arranged through Facilities Management with the approval of the respective CMU academic department.
+Contract entry/access is arranged through Facilities Management with the approval of the respective CMU academic department.

 Visitors